-- The Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy promotes a stronger America and consists of the Douglas and Sarah Allison Center for Foreign and National Security Policy, and the Margaret Thatcher Center for Freedom, the Asian Studies Center, and the International Studies staff.
+- The Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy promotes a stronger America and consists of the Douglas and Sarah Allison Center for Foreign Policy, the Margaret Thatcher Center for Freedom, the Asian Studies Center and the Center for National Defense.

 Working in conjunction with all three Institutes are Heritage’s Edwin Meese III Center for Legal and Judicial Studies and the Research Editing staff.

 The Heritage Foundation combines the three key elements necessary to achieve conservative policy successes -- effective research, superb communications, and first-rate advocacy.
 The Research, Strategic Communications, and Policy Promotion teams, supported by the Development Team and working with the leaders and advocates at Heritage Action for America and its team across the country, pursue conservative policies to help Americans build for themselves a better life.

 Governed by an independent Board of Trustees, The Heritage Foundation is an independent, tax-exempt institution.
 Heritage relies on the private financial support of the general public—individuals, foundations, and corporations—for its income, and accepts no government funds and performs no contract work.
 Heritage is one of the nation’s largest public policy research organizations.
 Its hundreds of thousands of individual members make it the most broadly supported think tank in America.

 Find the best public policy career opportunities and most qualified job candidates all at the Heritage Job Bank.